BirtasAdrian/Manual-API-Testing-Final-Project-Accreditation/README.md

 -----------------------------------------

-**7. Actualizarea datelor unui animal existent în baza de date cu un nume de 25 de caractere pentru specie**
+**7. Update the data of an existing animal in the database with a 25-character species name**

-Metoda HTTP pentru request: PUT
+HTTP method for request: PUT

-Animal actualizat în petstore prin secţiunea Body-raw din Postman cu ajutorul dicţionarului din documentaţie
+Animal updated in petstore via Body-raw section in Postman using dictionary from API documentation

-Status cod de răspuns: 200 OK
+Response code status: 200 OK

 ![image](https://github.com/BirtasAdrian/Testare-Manuala-Proiect-Final-Acreditare/assets/90641668/ce6dd5db-b761-402a-a67f-2cde05eb1b8e)

-***Teste JavaScript:***
+***JavaScript Tests:***

 ![image](https://github.com/BirtasAdrian/Testare-Manuala-Proiect-Final-Acreditare/assets/90641668/f293a766-ebef-45ee-8554-b7d2205ba06f)

 -----------------------------------------

-**8. Actualizarea datelor unui animal existent cu un id pentru categorie de 19 cifre**
+**8. Update the data of an existing animal with a 19-digit category id**

-Metoda HTTP pentru request: PUT
+HTTP method for request: PUT

-Animal actualizat în petstore prin secţiunea Body-raw din Postman cu ajutorul dicţionarului din documentaţie
+Animal updated in petstore via Body-raw section in Postman using dictionary from API documentation

-Status cod de răspuns: 200 OK
+Response code status: 200 OK

 ![image](https://github.com/BirtasAdrian/Testare-Manuala-Proiect-Final-Acreditare/assets/90641668/88605c95-cc7a-4a60-81c6-7ce6cd605cdd)

-***Teste JavaScript:***
+***JavaScript Tests:***

 ![image](https://github.com/BirtasAdrian/Testare-Manuala-Proiect-Final-Acreditare/assets/90641668/6ec2ad2b-6f1b-4713-97b8-3e06a12b1482)

 -----------------------------------------

-**9. Găsirea unui animal după id**
+**9. Finding an animal by id**

-Metoda HTTP pentru request: GET
+HTTP method for request: GET

-Animal găsit prin introducerea id-ului său 2 în endpoint
+Animal found by entering its id 2 in the endpoint

-Status cod de răspuns: 200 OK
+Response code status: 200 OK

 ![image](https://github.com/BirtasAdrian/Testare-Manuala-Proiect-Final-Acreditare/assets/90641668/9fefd78d-dde9-43ea-aade-5c911411e7ec)

-***Teste JavaScript:***
+***JavaScript Tests:***

 ![image](https://github.com/BirtasAdrian/Testare-Manuala-Proiect-Final-Acreditare/assets/90641668/645f20a4-028b-451c-a4f7-2a37e8b12114)

 -----------------------------------------

-**10. Găsirea unui animal după un id negativ**
+**10. Finding an animal by a negative id**

-Metoda HTTP pentru request: GET
+HTTP method for request: GET

-Animal negăsit prin introducerea id-ului său -2 în endpoint
+Animal not found by entering id -2 in the endpoint

-Status cod de răspuns: 404 Not Found
+Response code status: 404 Not Found

 ![image](https://github.com/BirtasAdrian/Testare-Manuala-Proiect-Final-Acreditare/assets/90641668/a53f902b-97be-4e85-a9c0-65528ee2c8de)

-***Teste JavaScript:***
+***JavaScript Tests:***

 ![image](https://github.com/BirtasAdrian/Testare-Manuala-Proiect-Final-Acreditare/assets/90641668/f92355b1-3dfd-4851-ad63-dd7e53cdc1f0)

 -----------------------------------------

-**11. Ştergerea unui animal după id**
+**11. Deleting an animal by id**

-Metoda HTTP pentru request: DELETE
+HTTP method for request: DELETE

-Animal şters prin introducerea id-ului său 2 în endpoint
+Animal deleted by entering its id 2 in the endpoint

-Status cod de răspuns: 200 OK
+Response code status: 200 OK

-Notă: Ca şi improvement ar fi bine să se adauge de către developeri un mesaj de confirmare corespunzător "Pet Deleted"
+Note: As an improvement, it would be good if the developer would add an appropriate "Pet deleted" confirmation message.

 ![image](https://github.com/BirtasAdrian/Testare-Manuala-Proiect-Final-Acreditare/assets/90641668/915ef1b6-8bb5-4110-9c1f-73a119b44f6f)

-***Teste JavaScript:***
+***JavaScript Tests:***

 ![image](https://github.com/BirtasAdrian/Testare-Manuala-Proiect-Final-Acreditare/assets/90641668/e2ec92b3-8e96-42c1-9884-97c0f12462b1)

 -----------------------------------------

-**12. Ştergerea unui animal după id negativ**
+**12. Deleting an animal by negative id**

-Metoda HTTP pentru request: DELETE
+HTTP method for request: DELETE

-Animal şters prin introducerea id-ului său -2 în endpoint
+The animal was not deleted by entering its id -2 in the endpoint

-Status cod de răspuns: 404 Not Found
+Response code status: 404 Not Found

-Notă: Ca şi improvement ar fi bine să se adauge de către developeri un mesaj corespunzător de eroare "Pet not found"
+Note: As an improvement, it would be good if the developers would add a corresponding error message "Pet not found"

 ![image](https://github.com/BirtasAdrian/Testare-Manuala-Proiect-Final-Acreditare/assets/90641668/666392aa-67cb-445f-b39a-92722ecbd442)

-***Teste JavaScript:***
+***JavaScript Tests:***

 ![image](https://github.com/BirtasAdrian/Testare-Manuala-Proiect-Final-Acreditare/assets/90641668/64b16e25-973f-4afb-8d4c-d7b1434f858e)

 -----------------------------------------

-Rularea colecţiei Pet, cea în care am realizat testele de mai sus
+Running the Pet collection, the one in which I conducted the above tests

 ![image](https://github.com/BirtasAdrian/Testare-Manuala-Proiect-Final-Acreditare/assets/90641668/773cf709-bf3a-4724-a381-8b006745c72b)

-Raportul de execuţie
+Execution report

 ![image](https://github.com/BirtasAdrian/Testare-Manuala-Proiect-Final-Acreditare/assets/90641668/5e192f86-7f72-4b00-8ee2-81e8fc72ba9c)